labibsharrarrayat/HFSS_and_FEKO_solutions/README.md

 ---

-## 🔹 Radar Cross Section estimation or a sperical object in FEKO
+## 🔹 Radar Cross Section estimation of a sperical object in FEKO

 This simulation illustrates **radar cross section (RCS) behavior** of a spherical target under different polarizations, a concept directly relevant to **EM scattering, EMC analysis, and unintended radiation assessment** in high-frequency systems.